 Additional Structure Protection

 This protects any structure not physically attached to your home.
-This includes detached garages, sheds, or boat houses.
+This includes detached garages, sheds, or boat houses at the same location.

 Personal Possessions Coverage

 This protects possessions within your home such as clothes, furniture, televisions, and other personal belongings.